 Depending on the proximity to sunlight and ambient temperature, this bacteria can multiply rather quickly.

-Even if you don’t take a sip of your tea, there is a good chance that microbes on your hands will come in contact with the pitcher or the glass.
+Even if you don’t take a sip, microbes on your hands can still transfer to the pitcher, teapot, or the glass.

-Thus, once again, the potential for bacteria growth is relatively high.
+Once again, this means the potential for bacteria growth in any amount of tea is relatively high.

 As long as you drink the tea within twelve hours of brewing, it is unlikely that you will become sick.
 However, this isn’t a chance that you should take as you can’t be certain of the after effects.